gautemo/Gaute-Meek-Olsen/src/today-i-learned/security-csp.md

 I heard about it from Troy Hunt [here](https://youtu.be/kIo7DNAd_oo?t=1096).

-You wan't to add something like this to your head tag in the html file.
+You want to add something like this to your head tag in the HTML file.

 ```html
 <meta